-Spring has sprung (almost!) and welcome to recipe #2 in my March Main Course Salad Challenge, where I’m sharing a hearty main course salad every Wednesday in the month of March to inspire you to go green once a week this season, and hopefully beyond.
+Spring has sprung (almost!) and welcome to recipe #2 in my March Main Course Salad Challenge, where I’m sharing hearty main course salads to inspire you to go green once a week this season, and hopefully beyond.
 My main course salad #1, in case you missed it, was this Salmon Cobb Salad.

 I’ve got quite a collection of bean salads here at tvfgi, from the classic American potluck versions to more exotic international recipes.
 While we normally think of a bean salad as a side dish, I figured it was time to feature one of them as the star of the meal.

 Balela, pronounced ba-LAY-la, is a Middle Eastern chickpea and black bean salad made with chopped tomatoes and lots of parsley and mint.
 Garlic and lemon, too.

 I’ve great islandized my balela with extra crunch from cucumbers, peppers (of course!) and briny olives.

 Middle Eastern balela salad is a complete meal served with thick creamy labneh and some great pita bread for scooping everything up

 bean salad is one of the healthiest things you can put in your body

 - beans are full of protein and soluble fiber.
 They’re being studied for their ability to reduce the risk of heart disease (by lowering ‘bad’ cholesterol) and type 2 diabetes.
 They appear to promote a longer life span, too.

 - Beans help with weight loss by keeping you feeling full and satisfied, and controlling blood sugar.